 It's springtime and summer is on the way!
 Warmer temperatures mean more outdoor fun, and what could be more enjoyable than watching movies in your own backyard with family and friends?
 All you need is a great backyard projector, especially a durable, convenient, and portable projector purpose-designed for use outside the home.

 Once you settle on which movies to watch and what sort of snacks will accompany your backyard film fest, it's onto setting up the projector.
-With good portable models that takes all of a minute since they have internal batteries (good for up to three hours) and even integrated Bluetooth speakers.
+With good portable models that takes all of a minute since they have internal batteries (good for up to 2.5 hours) and even integrated Bluetooth speakers.
 True all in one solutions, good portable projectors make your backyard movie session easy and fun.

 Throwing a successful movie night al fresco requires getting several things done right.
 There’s lots to consider, from technology to thunderstorms.
 There are four main categories, and they all start with S.